dikortis/LetsTalkETC/Episodes/Episode_1.md

-everything out on the floor talk about it and you know often a lot of discussion and debate leads to better ideas for what's going on mmm but you can do going forward with something so um let's go to uh you know that's in reference to the crypto holics episode and also there's a we're talking about the your article that you actually let
+everything out on the floor talk about it and you know often a lot of discussion and debate leads to better ideas for what's going on but you can do going forward with something so let's go to you know that's in reference to the crypto holics episode and also there's a we're talking about the your article that you actually let